Alvotech Selects Veeva Vault QMS to Modernize Quality Processes

 “As a company on the forefront of manufacturing technology, Alvotech is committed to maintaining its cutting-edge approach towards how we manage our quality systems,” said Jonas B. Hauksson, senior director of quality management at Alvotech.
 “Unifying quality processes on a single cloud platform will replace manual operations with modernized systems that are easy to use and flexible.”

-“Alvotech is a great example of how organizations are modernizing critical business functions like quality," said Mike Jovanis, vice president of Vault Quality at Veeva.
+“Alvotech is a great example of how organizations are modernizing critical business functions like quality," said Robert Gaertner, director of strategy for Vault Quality at Veeva.
 "Veeva is proud to team with Alvotech to unify their quality processes and create the foundation for a harmonized quality system.”

 Vault Quality Suite helps streamline business processes and content across global sites, suppliers, contract manufacturers, and other partners to speed workflows for greater efficiency.

-Learn how Vault Quality Suite is enabling organizations to modernize quality management at the upcoming Veeva R&D Summit, Sept.
-8-10, 2019 in Philadelphia, PA.
+Learn how Vault Quality Suite is enabling organizations to modernize quality management at the upcoming Veeva R&D Summit Europe, 18-20 May 2020, in Barcelona, Spain.
 The event is open to Veeva customers and invited guests.
-Register and view the agenda at veeva.com/R&DSummit.
+Register and view the agenda at veeva.com/eu/rd-summit/.

 Additional Information